 - Alcohol content: The alcohol content in riesling wine is generally low, making it a pleasant wine to drink even in larger quantities.

 - Acidity: Riesling wine usually has high acidity levels, giving it a crisper and more tart taste.
-Riesling’s high acidity also allows the wine to mature in its bottle for decades without going bad despite its low alcohol content.
+Its high acidity also allows the wine to mature in its bottle for decades without going bad despite its low alcohol content.

 What Is the Alcohol Content of Riesling Wine?